 A sunny Sunday in Berlin — Easter Sunday in fact — and there were throngs of people in the public squares.
 But the side streets were quiet and I was able to take quite a lot of photos without being jostled by crowds.

-But on either side of that visually arresting entry were the bullet holes — left unrepaired so memories do not entirely fade of tumultuous past of this city.
+On either side of that visually arresting entry were the bullet holes — intentionally left unrepaired so memories of the tumultuous past of this city do not entirely fade.

 Further down the street, we had a chance to have a laugh and then do a double-take.
 Here’s why.